 Also of interest is that North Logan has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in North Logan is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Spanish and Chinese.